 You can rerun it below.

 We are currently making our way around the show, going hands-on or seeing some of the biggest games and devices on display.
-These are our particular highlights to date.
+These are our particular highlights to date and we'll be adding more games and companies regularly.

 Asus ROG at Gamescom 2019